matronator/parsem/README.md

-# parsem
+# ParsEm

- Parser for YAML, JSON and NEON templates
+Parser for YAML, JSON and NEON template.